-optimal timing of tracheostomy.
-Arabi et al. published a retrospective study of 531 mechanically ventilated subjects in a mixed medical/surgical intensive care unit (ICU).
-The mean time to tracheostomy was 12 days and mean ICU length of stay (LOS) was 23.1 days.
+Arabi et al. published a retrospective study of 531 mechanically ventilated subjects in a mixed medical/surgical ICU (3).
+The mean time to tracheostomy was 12 days and mean ICU LOS was 23 days.
 Time to tracheostomy was associated with an increased duration of mechanical ventilation, ICU LOS, and hospital LOS for each day tracheostomy was delayed.
-Time to tracheostomy was not associated with increased ICU or hospital mortality (1).
+Time to tracheostomy was not associated with increased ICU or hospital mortality.

-Beltrame et al. performed a single-center study evaluating the outcomes of bedside percutaneous dilatational tracheostomy (PDT) and surgical tracheostomy (ST).
-Five hundred twenty eight mechanically ventilated patients underwent tracheostomy.
+Beltrame et al. performed a single-center study evaluating the outcomes of bedside percutaneous dilatational tracheostomy (PDT) and surgical tracheostomy (ST) (4).
+Five hundred twenty-eight mechanically ventilated patients underwent tracheostomy.
 161 patients received ST and 367 underwent PDT.
 STs were performed significantly later than PDT (12.4 days vs. 8.7, p<0.05).
-Overall ICU LOS (18.4 vs. 23.3 days, p<0.05) and mean duration of mechanical ventilation (14.2 vs. 20.1 days, p<0.05) were lower in the PDT than in the ST group (2).
+Overall ICU LOS (18.4 vs. 23.3 days, p< 0.05) and mean duration of mechanical ventilation (14.2 vs. 20.1 days, p<0.05) were lower in the PDT than in the ST group.

-Moller et al. performed a study to determine whether early tracheostomy (ET) of severely injured patients reduces duration of mechanical ventilation, the frequency of ventilator-associated pneumonia (VAP), and ICU LOS.
+Möller et al. performed a study to determine whether early tracheostomy (ET) of severely injured patients reduces duration of mechanical ventilation, the frequency of ventilator-associated pneumonia (VAP), and ICU LOS (5).
 The study was a retrospective review that included 185 surgical ICU patients with acute injuries requiring mechanical ventilation and tracheostomy.
-There were no differences in the rate of ARDS or lung injury between groups.
+There were no differences in the rate of acute respiratory distress syndrome (ARDS) or acute lung injury between groups.
 ET was defined as \leq 7 days, and late tracheostomy (LT) as > 7 days.
 The incidence of VAP was significantly higher in the LT group (42.3% vs. 27.2%, respectively; p<0.05).
-They also found that APACHE II scores, hospital and ICU LOS, and the number of ventilator days were significantly higher in the LT group (3).
+They also found that APACHE II scores, hospital and ICU LOS, and the number of ventilator days were significantly higher in the LT group.

-In 2005, a systematic review and meta-analysis included 5 randomized controlled trials (RCT) evaluating the timing of tracheostomy in 406 adult patients on ventilatory support (4-9).
-Early tracheostomy did not significantly alter mortality (relative risk 0.79, 95% confidence interval 0.45 to 1.39) or the risk of pneumonia (0.90, 0.66 to 1.21).
-Early tracheostomy did however significantly reduce the duration of mechanical ventilation (weighted mean difference 8.5 days) and ICU LOS (weighted mean difference 15.3 days) (9).
+In 2005, a systematic review and meta-analysis included 5 randomized controlled trials (RCT) evaluating the timing of tracheostomy in 406 adult patients on ventilatory support (6).
+ET did not significantly alter mortality (relative risk 0.79, 95% confidence interval 0.45 to 1.39) or the risk of pneumonia (0.90, 0.66 to 1.21).
+ET did however significantly reduce the duration of mechanical ventilation (weighted mean difference 8.5 days) and ICU LOS (weighted mean difference 15.3 days).

-In 2008, a large retrospective analysis from Ontario compared mechanically ventilated patients who underwent early versus late tracheostomy.
-A total of 10,927 patients received tracheostomy during the study of which one-third (n=3758) received early tracheostomy \leq 10 days) and two-thirds (n=7169) received late tracheostomy (>10 days).
-Patients in the ET group had lower unadjusted 90-day (34.8% vs. 36.9%; p=0.032), 1 year (46.5% vs. 49.8%; p=0.001), and study mortality (63.9% vs. 67.2%; p<0.001) than patients in the LT group.
-Multivariate analyses showed that each additional day of delay in performing tracheostomy was associated with increased mortality equivalent to an increase in 90-day mortality from 36.2% to 37.6% per week of delay (relative risk increase 3.9%) (10).
+In 2008, a large retrospective analysis from Ontario compared mechanically ventilated patients who underwent ET vs. LT.
+A total of 10,927 patients received tracheostomy during the study of which one-third (n=3758) received ET \leq 10 days) and two-thirds (n=7169) received LT (>10 days).
+Patients in the ET group had lower unadjusted 90-day (34.8% vs. 36.9%; p=0.032), 1 year (46.5% vs. 49.8%; p=0.001), and study mortality (63.9% vs. 67.2%; p<0.001) than patients in the LT group (7).